 Now as mentioned, this is a loop hike.
 You can of course, just hike up to the top and come right back down.
 But you’ll get amazing views if you do the full loop.

 To hike the loop, I would suggest staying to the left as you go up.
 Shortly after the steps, you’ll see another smaller, steeper trail coming down on your right (image below).
+This will be where you’ll come down.

-But, moving on.
 Head up on the wide flat, gradual trail.
 You’ll eventually reach the top and the trail will head to the right.
 You’ll now be making your way along the top face of the mountain and the surrounding land will be spread out below you.

 Eventually after a ton of viewpoints, the trail will make its way down the mountain.
 This way is much more steep.
 It was a bit hard on my knees at times, but I’m still glad we went down this way and not up.